IntersectMBO/plutus/docs/CEK.md

 relevant, e.g., if we have a builtin for if-then-else, then environment bindings for both branches would be returned even though we only pick one branch.

-There is also an argument to be had about which environment is used when looking up a variable in the environment.